Riley Hawk: Early life

-Riley Hawk was born in Carlsbad, California, on December 6, 1992, and is a San Diego native.

-Riley began skateboarding at the age of 3, assisted by his father.
+Hawk was born on December 6, 1992, in Carlsbad, California.
+He began skateboarding at age 3, assisted by his father.
 By age 8, he could already do shove-its, kickflips, heelflips, boardslides and 50-50's.

-As a child, Hawk performed skateboard stunts for the film Max Keeble's Big Moove (2001).
+As a child, Hawk performed skateboard stunts for the film Max Keeble's Big Move (2001).
 In 2017, Hawk and his father both featured on an episode of the TV series Trailer Park Boys: Out of the Park (Season 2, Episode 8 "Los Angeles Pt.2").

 Career

 Skateboarding

-Unlike his father, who is known for his vert style, Riley Hawk is better known as a street skater.
+Unlike his father, who is known for his vert style, Hawk is better known as a street skater.
 He turned pro on his 21st birthday in December 2013 and became Skateboarder magazine's 2013 Amateur of the Year on the same day.
 He is sponsored by Baker and Lakai.

 Hawk is featured in the Tony Hawk's video game series, appearing in Tony Hawk's Pro Skater HD, Tony Hawk's Pro Skater 5, Tony Hawk's Pro Skater 1 + 2 and Tony Hawk's Pro Skater 3 + 4.